 image credit: John Jones

-I am an Assistant Professor of Professional Writing and Editing (PWE) at West Virginia University where I teach courses in the PWE program and the Department of English.
+I am an Associate Professor of Professional Writing and Editing (PWE) at West Virginia University where I teach courses in the PWE program and the Department of English.
 My primary research areas are rhetoric and writing theory, digital culture, and professional and technical communication, but I am also interested in the history of rhetoric, new media writing and digital literacies, visual communication, and the digital humanities.
 I earned my M.A. in rhetoric and writing studies from the University of Tennessee at Chattanooga and my Ph.D. in rhetoric and digital literacies and literatures from the University of Texas at Austin.
 Prior to joining the faculty at WVU, I was a Visiting Assistant Professor at the University of Texas at Dallas where I taught in the Emerging Media and Communication program.
+In January 2018, I will be joining the English Department at The Ohio State University as an Associate Professor of Digital Media.

 In my research I have investigated the relationship between printing and knowledge-creation, the revision practices of Wikipedia editors, and the connections between writing and network structures.
 I am currently working on a number of projects exploring the effects of computational processes on writing and rhetoric as they relate to wearable devices and digital culture.
 Since 2009 I have been a featured contributor to DMLCentral.net where I blog about education, digital literacy, and writing.